socketstream/socketstream/doc/guide/en/client_side_code.md

 #### 'libs' - Legacy (non Common JS) Libraries

-Any file which lives in a directory called 'libs' will NOT be served as a module.
+Any file which lives in any directory called 'libs' will NOT be served as a module.
 Instead these files will be sent as-is without any modification.
 Typically you'll want to ensure jQuery and other libraries which use the `window` variable are always placed in a `/client/code` directory called 'libs'.

 As load order is critically important for non Common JS libraries **either** name your files alphanumerically within the `libs` directory **or** list each file explicitly in your `ss.client.define()` command - your choice.